top of page

 and beside me there is no God."

-The Bible describes God as the one and only, living, all-mighty, all-knowing and imperishable Creator of all things, who is without beginning and without end.
-Every-thing is created by God, both the visible and the invisible, the material and the immaterial.
-It is he who gives everything life and its order and who maintains it.
+The Bible describes God as the living Crea-tor of all things, without beginning or end.
+Everything was created by God and everything exists through Him, both the visible and the invisible, the material and the immaterial.
+It is He who gives life and order to everything and who maintains it.
 The universe and nature are the work of God.
-The physical laws of nature also have their origin in God.
-In contrast to everything that is created, God himself is neither bound to space and time nor to the natu-ral laws.
+All physical natural laws also have their origin in God.
+God himself - in con-trast to everything that has been created - is neither bound to space and time nor to the laws of nature.
+Therefore, God can be everywhere at the same time; both spatially and temporally (in the present and in the future).
+For there is absolutely nothing that limits God.

-Even though God is invisible, he surrounds us on all sides.
-We, humans, are God's crea-tures, just like all animals, each of which God created according to its own kind and - as well as humans - with manifold genetic variation.
-While God exists inde-pendently of us humans, we humans can-not exist independently of God.
-Because it is God's spirit or his breath of life that makes and keeps us alive (See: God and science).
+We, humans, are God's creatures, just like all animals, each of which God created ac-cording to its own kind and - as well as humans - with manifold genetic variation.
+While God exists independently of us hu-mans, we humans cannot exist indepen-dently of God.
+Because it is God's spirit or breath of life that makes and keeps us alive (See: Creation or Evolution).

 The Lord God speaks: